 In a move to standardise the requirements for Cyber Essentials certification, from 1st April 2020 the IASME Consortium will be the National Cyber Security Centre’s sole Cyber Essentials Partner (formerly accreditation body), and the other four bodies will no longer be involved in the scheme.

-The National Cyber Security Centre (NCSC) is the authority for appointing Cyber Essentials accreditation bodies on behalf of HMG.
+The National Cyber Security Centre (NCSC) is the authority for appointing Cyber Essentials partners on behalf of HMG.

 How will this affect certification applications/renewals?

 - All existing certification bodies will continue to operate as normal until 31 March 2020.

 - Applicants should apply for new certification/renewal under the current scheme’s requirements through any existing certification body.